Private-to-private information sharing : FINTRAC's compliance guidance

 Criminals can take advantage of a lack of information sharing between reporting entities and may attempt to engage with multiple reporting entities to facilitate illicit activities and to evade detection, as each reporting entity only has a partial view of transactions.

 Reporting entities that engage in private-to-private information sharing can gain a more complete view of client activity to inform their customer due diligence efforts and overall risk assessment of money laundering and terrorist activity financing.
-This broader view can enable reporting entities to more effectively identify and assess unusual transactions, and submit suspicious transaction reports to FINTRAC.
+This broader view can enable reporting entities to more effectively identify and assess unusual transactions and submit suspicious transaction reports to FINTRAC.

 Private-to-private information sharing results in enhanced collaboration between reporting entities, which helps close gaps that criminals exploit, strengthens risk assessments, and improves the overall integrity of Canada’s anti-money laundering and anti-terrorist financing regime.